Scarborough-Guildwood Councillor Office

 Every street owned by the City of Toronto has been given one of five classifications (with the exception of public laneways).

 The City of Toronto will resurface the streets listed below.
 Our inspection of these roads shows that they need resurfacing and sections of damaged curb and/or sidewalk need to be replaced to bring them to a state of good repair.
-This project is part of the Council-approved 2022 Capital Works Program to renew aging City roads and sidewalk for current and future needs.
+This project is part of the Council-approved 2022 Capital Works Program to renew aging City roads and sidewalks for current and future needs.

 Scarborough-Guildwood: